Style-Editor: Text-driven object-centric style editing: Method

-A critical aspect of object-centric style transfer is the accurate identification of the object's location within an image.
-To address this challenge, we introduce the TMPS module, which is engineered to pinpoint and select image patches correlating to a specified object as described by the source text.
+A critical aspect of object-centric style editing is the accurate identification of the object's location within an image.
+To address this challenge, we introduce the TMPS module.
+This module pinpoints and selects image patches that correlate to a specified object as described by the source text, leveraging the zero-shot image classification capability of the CLIP model.
 Utilizing the image encoder $E_I$ and the text encoder $E_T$ from the CLIP architecture, TMPS establishes a strong link between the object and its textual descriptor.
-We define a representative feature vector $f_{avg}$ in \algref{alg:Text-matched patch selector}, capturing the essential characteristics of the object in the source image.
+We define a representative feature vector $f_{\text{avg}}$ in \algref{alg:Text-matched patch selector}, capturing the essential characteristics of the object in the source image.
 Then, we identify patches $\mathbf{P}^{\text{sel}}$ with features similar to this representative vector.
 The detailed mechanism of TMPS is explained in \algref{alg:Text-matched patch selector}.

-To streamline the search process for TMPS during the object-centric style transfer, we introduce the Pre-fixed Region Selection (PRS) module within the source image.
-Applied mainly during the initial iterations, this module delineates a foreground region \( M^{\text{fg}} \), configured to coarsely isolate object areas as outlined in \algref{alg:Pre-fixed Region Selection}.
+To streamline the search process for TMPS during the object-centric style editing, we introduce the Pre-fixed Region Selection (PRS) module within the source image.
+Applied during the initial iterations, this module delineates a foreground region \( M^{\text{fg}} \), configured to coarsely isolate object areas as outlined in \algref{alg:Pre-fixed Patch Selection}.
 This early demarcation of the object's location allows for generating patches specifically within the foreground region (\(M^{\text{fg}}\)) in later iterations.
-This strategy enhances the precision and efficiency of the style transfer, focusing the modification on the most relevant sections of the image.
+This strategy enhances the precision and efficiency of the style editing, focusing the modification on the most relevant sections of the image.